 Alex Bornstein is the Executive Director of the Zcash Foundation, stewarding open-source, privacy-preserving financial infrastructure.
 He leads the Shielded Aid Initiative, designing humanitarian digital cash systems that ensure both privacy and auditable accountability.
 Drawing on his humanitarian aid and nonprofit leadership background, Alex approaches privacy as a duty of care—essential for dignity, compliance, and safety in digital aid delivery.
 His goal is to make privacy the simplest choice for aid organizations and the people they serve.

-Ms. Byrne brings three decades of leadership to complex humanitarian and development challenges, specializing in leveraging market systems approaches in fragile contexts.
+Karri Byrne brings three decades of leadership to complex humanitarian and development challenges, specializing in leveraging market systems approaches in fragile contexts.
 Her career has centered on helping households and businesses address complex economic challenges and build resilience in crisis environments.
 She co-designed pioneering market analysis tools, including the EMMA Toolkit and was recently given the University of Iowa’s International Impact Award for her work.
 Ms. Byrne maintains her commitment to defining sector best practice as a member of the Advisory Committees for the Markets in Crises Community of Practice.

 Themrise Khan

 Themrise Khan is an independent development professional and researcher with almost 30 years of practitioner and policy-based experience in international development, aid effectiveness, gender, and global migration.
 She has worked with a vast spectrum of multilateral and bilateral organizations, INGOs and civil society organizations primarily in Pakistan, Canada and globally.
 She has a number of publications and articles on aid, humanitarianism and development to her credit.
 She is co-editor of the book; White Saviorism in International Development.
 Theories, Practices and Lived Experiences (Daraja Press, Canada, 2023).
 Her on-going research is focussed on envisioning an alternative ecosystem in global development and humanitarianism which envisions a Global South autonomous from aid.
 She blogs, speaks and writes actively on notions of national autonomy, North-South power imbalances in development and humanitarianism, race relations and immigrant citizenship and integration and migrant and refugee rights.
-She is based in Ottawa, Canada
+She is based in Ottawa, Canada.

 Youri Saadallah